Powerlearnproject/se-assignment-day-2-git-and-github-GDIAMEL/README.md

 Opt to add a README file, which helps to provide initial information about the project making it easier for others with no tech background to get to understand your project.

-.gitignore: Choose to include a .gitignore file to specify which files Git should ignore.
+You can choose to include a .gitignore file to specify which files Git should ignore.

-License: Optionally, add a license to define the legal use of the project.
+Optionally, you can also add a license to define the legal use of the project.

-Important Decisions:
+**Important Decisions**

 Repository Visibility: Deciding between a public or private repository.